spodolak/epicodus_galactic-age-calculator/README.md

 ## Setup/Installation Requirements

 1. Clone this repository to your desktop.
-If using Git Bash you can do this by typing "git clone https://github.com/spodolak/galactic-age-calculator.git" into your command line while in desktop directory.
+If using Git Bash you can do this by typing "git clone https://github.com/spodolak/GalacticAgeCalculator.git" into your command line while in desktop directory.
-2. Navigate inside project directory by entering "cd epicodus_galactic-age-calculator" in Git Bash.
+2. Navigate inside project directory by entering "cd GalacticAgeCalculator" in Git Bash.
 3. Open index.html file in your browser of choice by entering "open index.html".